 One of the advantages of shopping in the Turks and Caicos Islands is that you are able to purchase expensive luxury items and not pay any tax, either here locally or when you return home (up to a limit).
 This is known as duty-free shopping.
 Duty free shops can be found at the Providenciales airport and at many of the larger resorts.

-Visitors (and residents) are allowed to bring the following in without incurring duty:
+Each arriving visitor and resident over the age of 17 are allowed to bring the following in to the Turks and Caicos without incurring duty:

 Any goods over your allowance will be charged at normal duty rates (typically 36%).
 Some goods, such as basic food products and books, are exempt.

 Upon arrival, the head of each family will be required to complete a customs form (C105).
 Friends travelling together, with different surnames, will each need to complete their own customs declaration form.

 A separate immigration form will need to be completed by each person.

 The forms below are provided for your viewing convenience only.
 You will be provided copies of the form to complete by your airline.